lcbeh/CV/README.md

 My interest in digital technology had brought me to join Makers Academy, the leading web bootcamp in Europe which excels at shaping enthusiastic learners into thoughtful developers who care about software craftsmanship.
 During the last 16 weeks,  we focused on:

-- Software Craftmanship
+- Agile methodologies
-- Object Oriented Design, SOLID principles and TDD
+- Test driven development and writing clean code
-- Independent learner and problem-solver
+- Object Oriented Design
-- Ruby, Rails, Javascript, Node.js, RSpec, Jasmine
+- Pair programming, XP values

 #### University of Brighton (September 2004 - July 2006)